Craft Beer Me

 2320 N Davidson St, Charlotte, NC 28205, United States

-Though not really a brewery exactly... for a rustic-chic atmosphere, check out Raleigh Beer Garden.
+Though not a brewery exactly, for a rustic-chic atmosphere, check out Raleigh Beer Garden.
 People flock to this beer garden because of its four bars and record-breaking 366 kinds of beer on tap.
 There’s something for everyone in this outdoor beer haven.

 The four bars on-site have plenty of options to quench your thirst.
-On the lower ground, Spiritual offers high-end spirits and the other bar offers 144-tap North Carolina’s pride brews.
-The upper bar offers 222-tap domestic and imported craft beers and the rooftop offers over a dozen beers on tap, with an amazing rooftop view.
+On the lower ground, Spiritual offers high-end spirits, and the other bar offers 144-tap North Carolina’s pride brews.
+The upper bar offers 222-tap domestic and imported craft beers, and the rooftop provides over a dozen beers on tap, with a fantastic rooftop view.

 Raleigh Beer Garden